-Check that both sides know account and connection details: Skype can be especially problematic in this regard.
-If WhatsApp or Skype (rare but still used!) decide who is calling who if necessary.
+Check that both sides know account and connection details.
+Skype can be especially problematic in this regard.
+If using WhatsApp or Skype (rare but still used!) decide who is calling who if necessary.
 Agree a backup plan e.g. a mobile number, but don’t be tempted to give up on the video option.
 Telephone calls are not a substitute for a thorough virtual interview.
 There is no excuse for claiming to not be au fait with video technology as it has become part of normal life.
 Furthermore, if you can’t get it right during an interview, then the interviewer may wonder if you can handle video communications during the role if they were to hire you.

 Close other programmes that may cause interruptions or distracting notifications such as Outlook, Facebook and Twitter.
 Not only can it throw you off, and use bandwidth, it can also appear unprofessional as it could be noticed by the interviewer that you’re constantly glancing away.
 Turn off any notifications to ensure nothing disturbs the interview.

 Practice in advance and perhaps a trial run with a friend.
 There are also great practice interview tools available on line and you can record and then review how you come across.

 Not everyone is familiar with this but it’s entirely possible you might wish to share documents or other information to go through.
 Ensure you know how to do so and, in particular, that the correct versions of the right documents (CV for example) are available and obvious when you click on “Share Screen”, rather than anything confidential or personal.